snoms/Trip/README.md

-# Programming Project proposal (yet unnamed) Bob Oey
+# Programming Project proposal
+'Trip'
+Bob Oey

 ### Global summary
 A public transportation app which offers live guidance to travellers unfamiliar with their surroundings.
 Instructions will include alerts to request a Stop, upcoming changes of vehicles etc.